Gerald Krasner: AFC Bournemouth administration

-Krasner was appointed alongside Begbies Traynor to act as administrator of AFC Bournemouth in February 2008 and came within 24 hours of placing the financially troubled club into liquidation on 3 separate occasions owing to the club's inability to pay players' wages and other costs.
+Krasner was appointed alongside Begbies Traynor to act as administrator of AFC Bournemouth in February 2008 and came within 24 hours of placing the financially troubled club into liquidation on 3 occasions owing to the club's inability to pay players' wages and other costs.
 On all 3 occasions large sums of money from the Bournemouth chairman Jeff Mostyn at the 11th hour, to continue the administration, saved the club from liquidation when the administration ended in August 2008 with a successful takeover.

 The new owners took control and the Football League "Golden Share", which gives a club the right to play in the League, was successfully transferred to the new company.
 Owing to failure to follow Football League insolvency rules, by failing to agree a CVA with creditors, the football club was hit with a 17-point deduction and was ordered to pay unsecured creditors the amount offered at the time of the rejected CVA (10p in the pound) within 2 years or face being expelled from the Football League.